raganwald/javascript-allonge-six/manuscript/markdown/1.ComposingData/tail.md

   //=> ???
 ~~~~~~~~

 Is there a better way?
-Several, in fact, fast algorithms is a very highly studied field of computer science.
+Yes.
+In fact, there are several better ways.
+Making algorithms faster is a very highly studied field of computer science.
 The one we're going to look at here is called *tail-call optimization*, or "TCO."

 ### tail-call optimization